 Psychic nerve endings in our bodies hold memories of discomfort from our past.
 Whatever we stuff inside inevitably comes back to haunt us in some way.
 These feelings of discomfort that underlie our lives motivate all our actions and may cause us to react emotionally to circumstances – often irrationally.

 Yet, when discomfort arises, this actually is informing us of our essential aliveness.
 When the ego finds things getting uncomfortable, pressure builds up inside us.
 This is the ego fearing loss of control.
 It is a sign of our deeper intelligence informing us that something is out of sync.
 An opportunity is offered to us to explore what’s behind our confusion and listen to a voice of wisdom.

 When we treat whatever arises as a messenger with something to enlighten us, we begin to create a life pathway of harmony.
 While this pathway is not devoid of discomfort, the opportunity arises to grow and move toward greater wholeness.

 Head the call!

 When discomfort knocks, take the opportunity to explore what’s behind your confusion, where there is a powerful voice of wisdom waiting to be heard.
-When you treat whatever arises as a messenger, something to enlighten, you begin to create a life pathway of harmony.
+When you welcome discomforts and treat whatever arises as a messenger, something to enlighten, you begin to create a life pathway of harmony.
 While this pathway is not devoid of discomfort, the opportunity arises to grow and move towards greater wholeness.
 You’ll be grateful you did!